 The ecosystem is introduced.
 Emphasis is on how the interaction of environmental factors has shaped, influenced, and controlled the distribution of biomes, communities, and populations.
 Lecture, laboratory, and field trips.
 6 contact hours.

-Prerequisite: BIOL 111 and BIOL 112, with a grade of C or better.
+Prerequisite: BIOL 111 and BIOL 112, with a grade of C or better, and BIOL 213.

 Offered: Fall.